stackhpc/ansible-collection-hashicorp/roles/vault_unseal/README.md

 * `vault_unseal_token`: Token for Vault
 * `vault_unseal_username`: Username to login to Vault
 * `vault_unseal_verify`: If set, do not verify presented TLS certificate before communicating with Vault server.
+* `vault_unseal_timeout`: Control the delay between unsealing the vault and checking its status.
+Defaults to `0` seconds

 Example playbook
 ----------------